EthanShi1314/Rental-housing-Toronto/README.md

 # Output
 Includes paper.rmd & paper.pdf & references.bib
 # Input
-Includes toronto_rentals.csv, which is the true dataset
+Includes toronto_rentals.csv, which is the true dataset.
+Also the cleaned_toronto_rentals.csv, which is a clean dataset.
 # Script
 Includes the three steps I did.
 Include is a simulation step, a data-download step and a data-clean step